doshareme/cli/README.md

 ```bash
 doshare <filename> **<your_doshare_instance_url>
 ```
-If instance url is not provided it will default to doshare.me's official server and provide a slug.
+Note: Currently Slugs are saved in result.json(we're looking to improve the experience) If instance url is not provided it will default to doshare.me's official server and provide a slug.

 Then your file will be availble at ```go.doshare.me/<slug>/<filename>```